tibordome/cosmic_profiles/docs/source/shape_estimation/index.rst

     cprofiles.dumpShapeCatLocal(CAT_DEST, select = [0, 9], reduced = False, shell_based = False),

-where ``CAT_DEST`` is a string describing the absolute (or relative with respect to Python working diretory) path to the destination folder, e.g. '/path/to/cat'.
+where ``CAT_DEST`` is a string describing the absolute (or relative with respect to Python working diretory) path to the destination folder, e.g. '/path/to/cat'  (will be created if missing).

 .. dropdown:: Shape Profiles, Dumped Files